jrahanetra/JAD-TOOLS/README.md

 That project have a goal to manage all operations systems at school like (attendance system, web site for administation, studant space)
 To run this projet you should :

-  1-Install correctly the ESP32-CAM and make sure that the connecton port are doing.
+  1-Install correctly the ESP32-CAM and make sure that the connection port are doing.
   2-Open the project CameraWebServer via arduino-IDE.
   3-Upload the code.
   4-After doing all that correctly you must see "